 From Ao Nang, you can just head to the beach and hail a long boat taxi any time you want to reach Railay.

 We spent entire days lounging at the beach and exploring the area.
 This place is very close to what you call paradise.
 The stunning limestone formations are visible from any vantage point and you can hardly take your eyes off it.
 There are a lot of people at the beach but the area is so wide that you don’t feel crowded.
 This place is also known for rock climbing so if you’re into that walk over to Pranang beach.
 And if you’re lucky you might see some monkeys as well.

 2 Days In Bangkok

 We also visited a few night markets in the area to try some of that delicious Bangkok food and shop.
-If you want on visiting a floating market – make sure you plan in advance as a lot of them are open only on certain days and you need to wake up early and get there by a certain time.
+If you want on visiting a floating market – make sure you plan in advance!
+A lot of them are open only on certain days and you need to wake up early and get there.
 Damnoen Saduak is the most popular and biggest one but it’s also the most touristy.
 Amphawa, Klong Lat Mayom and Taling Chan are also good options.
 You can book a tour to visit any of these but the best way to do is to just take a taxi and explore on your own.

 Although Bangkok is such an interesting and vibrant city we quickly got tired of it.
 It’s busy and crowded and has that big city hustle vibe.
 Two days was just the right time to spend there for us.

-With some good planning you can easily visit 3 locations in Thailand and see a little bit of each.
-In our opinion it’s best to plan it is to figure out which area offers the kind of vacation you want to have and spend the most time there.
+With some good itinerary planning you can easily visit 3 locations in Thailand and see a little bit of each.
+It’s best to figure out which area offers the kind of vacation you want to have and spend the most time there.
 Spend no more than a couple nights everywhere else.